valentinegarikayi/ZCP/_pages/about.md

 toc: false
 ---

-# About us

-The Zimbabwe Communist Party (ZCP) is a Marxist-Leninist political organisation in Zimbabwe, founded to advance the interests of the working class, peasantry, and broader oppressed masses.
+We are a Zimbabwean Marxist-Leninist political organisation founded to advance the interests of the working class, peasantry, and broader oppressed masses.

 ## Our key principles include:

 * Scientific socialism: grounded in Marxist-Leninist theory, with a focus on class struggle and working toward a socialist transformation.
-* Vanguard approach: ZCP sees itself as a vanguard party of “professional revolutionaries” rather than a broad-mass party at present; its current strategy emphasizes internal growth, cadre building, and ideological clarity before seeking electoral mass mobilisation.
+* Vanguard approach: we are a vanguard party of “professional revolutionaries” rather than a broad-mass party at present; its current strategy emphasizes internal growth, cadre building, and ideological clarity before seeking electoral mass mobilisation.
 * Critique of existing political systems: ZCP criticises the mainstream parties for failing to address fundamental inequalities, especially economic and social justice for workers, peasants, and women.
 It positions itself as an alternative seeking to reconstruct Zimbabwe’s political and economic order.